This page covers how to build Flink 1.4-SNAPSHOT from sources.

 Flink has APIs, libraries, and runtime modules written in Scala.
 Users of the Scala API and libraries may have to match the Scala version of Flink with the Scala version of their projects (because Scala is not strictly backwards compatible).

-By default, Flink is built with the Scala 2.10.
-To build Flink with Scala 2.11, you can change the default Scala binary version with the following script:
+By default, Flink is built with the Scala 2.11.
+To build Flink with Scala 2.10, you can change the default Scala binary version by using scala-2.10 build profile:

 Newer versions may be compatible, depending on breaking changes in the language features used by Flink, and the availability of Flink’s dependencies in those Scala versions.
 The dependencies written in Scala include for example Kafka, Akka, Scalatest, and scopt.

 If your home directory is encrypted you might encounter a